All articles

 What Is the England STL Registration Scheme?

-What Fire Safety Requirements Will Apply?
+What Fire Safety Requirements Will the Scheme Expect?

 • Annual gas safety inspection — a current CP12 certificate from a Gas Safe registered engineer where gas appliances are present.